enzanto/tweet-cli/README.md

 # Tweet from terminal

-This is just a super simple python script which allows me to tweet from my terminal.
-Will add support for mastodon soon
+This is just a super simple python script which allows me to tweet and toot from my linux terminal!

 ---